embodied-computation-group/Cardioception/README.md

 By default, the results will be saved in the `data` folder contained in each task folder.

-Each folder also include an `Analyses.ipynb` file documenting the recommended analyses that can be used to generate reports.
+The `notebooks` folder includes Jupyter notebooks documenting the recommended analyses steps for each tasks that can be used to generate reports.

 # References